asadsabir/World-Bank-Gini-Index/README.md

 World Bank Gini Index
 ==============================

-A short description of the project.
+Analysis of the Gini Index using data from the World Bank.

 Project Organization
 ------------